wdoekes/pe32me162ir_pub/README.rst

 On the `Hal9k Kamstrup Project page
 <https://wiki.hal9k.dk/projects/kamstrup>`_ (by Aalborg hackers) you can
-find instructions to build an IR-transceiver to communicate with *Kamstrup electricity meters* using their optical communications port.
-Such an optical communication port is also used by several other electricity meters, like the *ISKRA ME-162* commonly found in the Netherlands.
-That IR-transceiver can also be used on those.
+find instructions to build an *optical probe* (infrared transceiver) to communicate with *Kamstrup electricity meters* using the optical communications port.
+Such an optical communication port is available on several other electricity meters, like the *ISKRA ME-162* commonly found in the Netherlands.
+This optical probe can also be used on those.

 This project contains Arduino/ESP8266 code to read values from the *ISKRA ME-162 electricity meter* and push them to an MQTT broker.